 Acquisitions of treasury shares are recorded at acquisition cost, deducted from equity until disposal.
-The Gains and losses on disposal of treasury shares are recognised under "Reserves" in the consolidated balance sheet.
+The gains and losses on disposals of treasury shares are recognised under "Reserves" in the balance sheet.

-3.4.12 Share-based payments
+3.8.
+Share-based payments

 Share-based payments settled in shares are valued on the basis of the fair value of the equity instruments granted on the grant date.